-I recently met a couple in Oklahoma.
+I recently met a couple in Kansas City.
 Empty-nesters.
 He told me he makes the best BBQ in the state (a bold claim!) and LOVES to cater any orphan care ministry related event at their church including respite nights for couples, info meetings for those considering getting involved and even taking meals over to families homes who have had a new child placed with them.
 Here's a couple that has said, "We know what we can't do, and we know what we can do, so we're going to do what we can do well."
 They told me that while they may not be in a position to bring a child into their home right now they can certainly do their best to bless those who are.
 I couldn't agree more.

-I recently spent time with a pastor in Kansas.
+I recently spent time with a pastor in Oklahoma.
 Large, historic, traditional church.
 They've established a significant fund people can invest in that, in part, is used to (and I quote the pastor here) "Ensure that under no circumstances should it cost anyone in our church one penny to foster or adopt a child".
 Wow!
 He told me he recognizes that with a large demographic of senior-aged adults in his body they have to be diligent about presenting unique opportunities to get involved that don't simply consist of bringing children into their home.
 He's convinced they have thousands of dollars in an account right now waiting to be used by families because of it.
 Here's a church that has said, "We know what we can't do, and we know what we can do, so we're going to do what we can do well."
 I couldn't agree more.

 find your "something"